mosquitogames/1819rulebook/7_simulation-mode.md

 ### H. Battle cards
 {: .no_toc }

+- Malay faction:
-Put away the Mythic Battle cards.
+    - Put away the Mythic cards.

-Shuffle the remaining Malay Battle cards and place them face down on the appropriate space.
-Have each Raja draw 1 card.
+    - Shuffle the remaining Malay Battle cards and place them face down on the appropriate space.
+    - Have each Raja draw 1 card.
+- British faction:
+    - Put away one +3 and one +4 Artillery.

-Set aside the four ships from the British Battle deck.
-Shuffle the remaining cards.
+    - Set aside the four ships from the British Battle deck.
+    - Shuffle the remaining cards.
 Have each Agent draw 1 card.
-Shuffle the four ships back in, and place the British Battle cards face down on the appropriate space.
+    - Shuffle the four ships back in, and place the deck face down on the appropriate space.

 ### I. Role cards
 {: .no_toc }